AlenaAts/Feed-Reader-Testing/README.md

 ## How to use

-You can run the app on it's [GitHub Page]() or simply by downloading ZIP archive with the project and opening index.html file in your browser.
 Check different feeds by choosing them in the menu.
+You can clone or download this repository.

 ## Libraries